mdbdba/mdbdba.github.io/_posts/2025-06-08-Keeping-your-laptop-and-organized-with-Devbox.md

     $ devbox shell
     Starting a devbox shell...
     Welcome to tov_tools!
-    ┄Tails of the Valient Game tools.
+    ┄Tails of the Valiant Game tools.
     ...

     (devbox)